stefanknoll/plsql-and-sql-coding-guidelines/docs/1-introduction/introduction.md

 # Introduction

 This document describes rules and recommendations for developing applications using the PL/SQL & SQL Language.

+SQL, including PL/SQL, code is fundamentally some of the most important code that Insum writes for our customers and partners.
+The difference between SQL that performs well and SQL that doesn't can be the difference between a successful system (our customers and partners) and a huge disappointment (Healthcare.gov's rollout for example).

 ## Scope